 What Is the Sinclair Method?

-The Sinclair Method uses a pill called Naltrexone, an opioid antagonist, to prevent opioids and endorphins from binding receptors to in the brain.
+This practice uses Naltrexone, an opioid antagonist, to prevent opioids and endorphins from binding receptors in the brain.
 Naltrexone is not addictive.

-The method is named after the late Dr. John David Sinclair, a Finnish doctor who found that 80% of people he treated with Naltrexone either quit drinking or reduced their alcohol consumption to moderate levels after several months.
+The practice is named after the late Dr. John David Sinclair, a Finnish doctor who found that 80% of people he treated with Naltrexone either quit drinking or reduced their alcohol consumption to moderate after several months.

-There have been 82 clinical trials that demonstrate the effectiveness of the Sinclair Method.
+There have been 82 clinical trials that demonstrate the effectiveness of the practice.

 Since alcoholics experience an abnormal rush of endorphins upon consuming alcohol – leading them to drink more and more – taking Naltrexone before drinking rewires their brains to stop associating alcohol with pleasurable endorphin release.